davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 $$g(x) = \sum\_f a\_f \sin(fx)$$

+Once this makes sense, we can define the difference between spatial and frequency domains:

+* The **spatial domain** is how you've represented functions all your life.
+  It's also how we defined $g(x)$ above.
+In the spatial domain, functions take in an $X$ value and produce a $Y$ value.
+The $Y$ value denotes the height of the function above the axis at a given $X$ point.

+* The **frequency domain** may be new.
+In the frequency domain, functions take in a frequency and produce the amplitude of the sine wave with that frequency.
+That is, the function takes an $f$ value and produces the corresponding $a\_f$ value.

-### Visualizing the Frequency Domain
+## Visualizing the Frequency Domain

 Like regular (spatial domain) functions, frequency domain functions can be graphed.
-However, the axes of frequency graphs mean something different than the axes of spatial domain graphs.
+However, the axes of frequency graphs mean something different than the axes of spatial graphs.

-In the spatial domain, the graph axes represent spatial units.
-The graph is actually just a 2D space, in which a function is drawn.
-For frequency graphs, however,
+Remember spatial domain functions take in an $X$ and produce a $Y$.
+Similarly, frequency domain functions take in an $f$ and produce an $a\_f$.
+To graph spatial domain functions, we represent $X$ with a horizontal axis and $Y$ with a vertical axis.

+Knowing that, how do you think we use the axes of a frequency graph?

+The answer:

 * The horizontal axis represents **frequency**
 * The vertical axis represents **amplitude**

-Then each point on the frequency graph specifies the frequency and amplitude of one of the infinitely many sine waves.
+So each point on the frequency graph specifies the frequency and amplitude of one of the infinitely many sine waves.

 Let's try some examples.
 Consider $g(x)$, a spatial function consisting of a